-The Instructional Media Center is located on the ground floor of the Library.
+The Instructional Media Center is operated by Information Services and is located on the ground floor of the Library.
 Utilizing cassette tapes, students may receive supplemental instruction in the areas of social science, languages (English, speech, and foreign languages), music, science, drama, office administration, history, accounting, economics, cooperative education, and lectures in various other disciplines.
-In addition, instructional materials such as filmstrips, records, slide-tape programs and videotapes are available for faculty.
+In addition, instructional materials such as filmstrips, records, slide-tape programs and video-tapes are available for faculty.
 The Instructional Media Center offers the service of duplicating instruction-related cassettes for home use for faculty, subject to Media Center regulations.
 Students are encouraged to supplement their study in the various subject fields by utilizing the services of the Media Center.